 This is how it works.
 Each month Google gives you a $200 credit towards using the map services.
 This allots you 500,000 map views ( i.e. web page views that has the map on it).
 For most small business websites you are never going to get anywhere near 500,000 views in a month.
 (Remember, the number of views and the $200 credit renews each month).

 Google tracks how much your website is using the map by connecting it to a unique identifier called an API key.
 It looks something like this:

 It’s important when you create your API key that you associate it with your domain only.
 It’s easy for anyone looking to be able to see your API key.
 If you don’t connect it to your domain only, it can be stolen and used on another website.
 (Potentially then hitting the monthly limit and charge YOU.)

 How do I get a Google Map API key?

-Google’s documentation is pretty strait forward to walk you through how to set up billing first and then generate an API key.
+Google’s documentation is pretty straight forward to walk you through how to set up billing first and then generate an API key.

 Click on the images below to access the documentation.

-Can set up the API key for me?
+Can you set up the API key for me?